biellil/CoffeeDelivery/README.md

 ## ℹ️ How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Yarn](https://legacy.yarnpkg.com).
+To clone and run this application, you'll need [Git](https://git-scm.com) .
 From your command line:

 ```bash
 # Clone the repository